Data Export to Cloud Storage (BigQuery / Amazon S3)

 • bigquery.tables.create

 3. Create credentials for your service account, if there are none yet.
-Follow to create access keys.
+Follow this manualarrow-up-right to create access keys.
 To create keys, add serviceAccountKeyAdmin role to your service account.

 Creating a dataset